Medu vada with rasam and coconut chutney Recipe

 For Chutney Tadka:

-1. Heat coconut oil, add dhuli urad dal, chana dal, whole dry red chili, mustard seeds, curry leaves.
-Add this tadka to the coconut chutney.
+- Prepare the Tadka: Heat coconut oil in a pan, add dhuli urad dal, chana dal, whole dry red chili, mustard seeds, and curry leaves.
+Sauté until the dals are golden brown.

-3. Serve the medu vada with coconut chutney and rasam.
+Serve: Serve the medu vada hot with coconut chutney and rasam on the side.
 Enjoy!

 Overview and Conclusion